 Jeffrey R. Young is an editor and writer focused on technology issues and the future of education.

-He is currently a senior writer at EdSurge, covering all things edtech.
+He is currently a senior editor at EdSurge, covering all things edtech.
 He is also an adjunct professor of journalism at the University of Maryland at College Park, teaching a course on multimedia storytelling.

 He previously spent 20 years at The Chronicle of Higher Education as a reporter and editor.
 During that time he held various roles, including leading technology coverage, editing the Students section, and serving as a Web editor, helping start blogs, podcasts, and multimedia features.
 He also founded and hosted the Re:Learning Podcast.